 Through partnerships with the Housing Commission of Talbot and one private landlord, we have expanded our organization to include eight transitional apartments.
-We have developed a program called S4 (Shelter - Stability - Support - Success) which aims to provide guests with access to the services and tools they need break the cycle of poverty and homelessness and regain their independence.
+We have developed a program called S4 (Shelter - Stability - Support - Success) which provides guests with access to the services and tools they need break the cycle of poverty and homelessness and reclaim their independence.
 Our full-time Operations Manager Fran Doran provides case management and direction for shelter guests and apartment residents, and part-time Executive Director Julie Lowe develops relationships in the community and oversees the staff and operations of the shelter and off-site housing.

 Click here to learn more about our S4 Program.